 I read about the idea of once a month grocery shopping a while back and it has changed my life!
-I’ve put together a huge resource for you: why you might (and might not) want to do it, what to buy a month at a time plus a free workbook to help you get started.

 The way I do it is not strictly once a month.
 Here’s how it works: